Return to Listing

 Research indicates that there are a number of positive impacts when parents are more engaged in their children’s education.
 Engagement includes establishing relationships with teachers and administrators so parents can understand what is going on at school and help support their children in their learning.

-The parents of students who remain in the same school build the relationships and knowledge that give them a greater sense of connection to and ownership in their children’s education.
+The parents of students who remain in the same school build relationships and knowledge that give them a greater sense of connection to and ownership in their children’s education.
 This makes it easier to realize the benefits of parental engagement – like stronger academic performance.

 Give Your Student the Gift of Excellence at Friends Academy